nolanlawson/css-talk-2022/markdown.md

 ???

 Now, there's still a problem with our algorithm.
 What about descendant selectors?
-In this case, we have `.foo .bar`, so we're trying to find all the `.bar` elements inside of a `.foo` element.
+In this case, we can find `.foo` instantly, but that doesn't help us much with `.bar`, because what we care about is the relationship between the two nodes.

 ---